urbit/docs/tutorials/guide-to-breaches.md

 template = "doc.html"
 +++

 An important concept on the Arvo network is that of continuity.
-Continuity refers to ships remember the order of its own network messages and the network messages of others -- these messages are numbered, starting from zero.
+Continuity refers to how ships remember the order of their own network messages and the network messages of others -- these messages are numbered, starting from zero.
 A _breach_ is when ships on the network agree to forget about this sequence and treat one or more ships like they are brand new.

 There are two kinds of breaches: **personal breaches** and **network breaches**.